Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Methods

 In \bgrand, we replace the background with a background from a different image in the same batch.
 As in \citet{xiao2020noise}, tiled backgrounds corresponding to an image are generated by filling in the foreground information using the surrounding background.

-In \bgswaps, we generate a negative image with a background \textit{matched} to that of the query.
-In practice, we create a background matched negative as $f_{q}q+(1-f_q)r$, where $f_q$ is the binary foreground mask of the query $q$ and $r$ is a random image.
+In \bgswaps, we generate a negative image with a background \textit{matched} to that of the query $q$.
+In practice, we create a background matched negative as $m_q r+(1-m_q)q$, where $m_q$ is the binary foreground mask of the query $q$ and $r$ is a random image.
 We generate all foreground masks and tiled backgrounds offline and cache them to increase throughput at train time.
-Substantial ``noise" is tolerable in the quality of the foreground masks (see Appendix \ref{app:noisy_masks}).
+Note that foreground masks may include multiple foreground objects when they are present (e.g. last row of Figure \ref{fig:saliency_examples} or Figure \ref{fig: bbox_mask}).
+Substantial noise is tolerable in the quality of the foreground masks (see Appendix \ref{app:noisy_masks}).
 More generally, there is substantial flexibility and tolerance in instantiating the main ingredients of background augmentations, which we expand on in Appendix \ref{app:ablations}.